MarkMartinezGit/PowerBI-FC-Barcelona-Squad-Financial-Analysis/README.md

 Interactive visualizations of player values and contract timelines.
 Filters for player position, age, and market trends.
 Insights for strategic decision-making in player retention and transfers.

-🔗 Check out the vis here [https://bit.ly/3FbYUhN]
+🔗 Check out the live vis here https://bit.ly/3FbYUhN